ASE G1 Maintenance & Lt. Repair Practice Test

 - D. Aerated power steering fluid.

 Answer A is wrong.
-Aerated brake fluid results in a soft spongy brake pedal.
+Aerated brake fluid produces a soft, spongy pedal.

 Answer C is wrong.
 The power steering pump produces pressure for the Hydroboost unit.

 Answer D is correct.
 Aerated power steering fluid reduces hydroboost brake booster performance.
-Hydroboost brake systems use pressure from the power steering system instead of vacuum as a source of power assist.
+Hydroboost brake systems use hydraulic fluid pressure from the power steering system instead of a vacuum as a source for power assist.

 3. The TPMS warning light goes out after driving the vehicle for several miles.
 The MOST likely cause of this condition is: